D3SOX/spotify-old-library-linux/README.md

 ### Debian

-Fixing on Debian is supported when using the Spotify DEB package
+Fixing on Debian (and distros based on it) is supported when using the Spotify DEB package

 ```sh
 ./fix-spotify-debian.sh